 My name is Sarah Cole, I’m a non-aboriginal woman, born and raised in the Kulin nation and live in Wurundjeri country.
 I’m a certified counselling practitioner and relationship expert!

 I sought counselling and was enlightened by the realization that I was carrying not only the trauma of my own experience but that this trauma went back generations.
 With physical and emotional abuse, alcoholism, PTSD and other mental health conditions peppered (heavily!) going back multiple generations.
 What had happened to me, wasn’t my fault.
-But what I DO with what I learn about my history and how I let it inform my future IS up to me.
-And I want my own children to live a life free of those burdens.
+It was important for me to learn about trauma’s and how letting it inform my future is up to me, and to ensure that my own children live a life free of those burdens.

 Accreditation’s – Certified Divorce Coach, accredited Clinical Hypnotherapist, Counsellor and Psychotherapist.
 Registered member of Australian Counselling Association.